nicobarray/aquedux/README.md

 * Is it used somewhere?

 At Winamax.
-We uses it on two projects that helped shape Aquedux the way it is.
-We hope that by open-sourcing the project, more project will uses it and make its API and internals evolve.
+We use it on two projects that helped shape Aquedux the way it is.
+We hope that by open-sourcing the project, more projects will use it and make its API and internals evolve.

 * Can I contribute?

-If you find bugs or have enhancement proposal, do not esitate to create an issue.
+If you find bugs or have enhancement proposal, do not hesitate to create an issue.
 The authors will continue to improve it and watch over the project.
 When aquedux reaches a more stable phase, we'll gladely accept pull requests.

 # Authors